Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Introduction

 \begin{thm}[Fornæss-Sibony] Let $\mathscr{F}$ be a singular holomorphic foliation by curves on $\mathbb{P}^2(\C)$.
 Assume that all the singularities are hyperbolic and that there is no invariant algebraic curve.
-Then there is a unique harmonic current of mass $1$ directed by $\mathscr{F}$. \end{thm} Let us also quote its generalisation to compact Kähler surfaces: \begin{thm}[Dinh-Nguyên-Sibony \cite{DNSKahler}] Consider a compact Kähler surface $S$ and a (possibly singular) holomorphic foliation $\mathscr{F}$ with only hyperbolic singularities, and no foliation cycle directed by it.
+Then there is a unique positive harmonic current directed by $\mathscr{F}$, up to multiplication by a constant. \end{thm} Let us also mention its generalisation to compact Kähler surfaces: \begin{thm}[Dinh-Nguyên-Sibony \cite{DNSKahler}] Consider a compact Kähler surface $S$ and a singular holomorphic foliation $\mathscr{F}$ with only hyperbolic singularities, and no foliation cycle directed by it.
 Then there exists a unique harmonic current directed by $\mathscr{F}$, up to multiplication by a constant. \end{thm} In this article, we prove the following theorem: \begin{thm} Let $\mathscr{F}$ be a singular holomorphic foliation by curves on $\mathbb{P}^3(\C)$, seen as a compactification of $\C^3$.
-Assume that all there is a finite number of singularities and that they are all hyperbolic, that the plane at infinity $P$ is invariant by $\mathscr{F}$ and that there are no non-zero foliation cycles directed by $\restr{\mathscr{F}}{P}$ in $P$.
-Then there is a unique harmonic current of mass $1$ directed by $\mathscr{F}$ and it is the current given by the theorem of Fornæss-Sibony \ref{thm:fornaess-sibony} applied to $P$ and $\restr{\mathscr{F}}{P}$, extended by zero. \end{thm} Note that the absence of foliation cycles directed by $\mathscr{F}$ implies that there are no invariant algebraic curves, by considering the current of integration on them.
-In dimension $2$, with hyperbolic singularities, the converse is true too, by the work of Camacho-Sad-Lins Neto \cite{CSLN}.
+Assume that there is only a finite number of singularities and that they are all hyperbolic, that the plane at infinity $P$ is invariant by $\mathscr{F}$ and that there are no algebraic curves invariant by $\mathscr{F}$.
+Then there is a unique positive harmonic current directed by $\mathscr{F}$, up to multiplication by a constant, and it is the current given by the theorem of Fornæss-Sibony \ref{thm:fornaess-sibony} applied to $P$ and $\restr{\mathscr{F}}{P}$, extended by zero. \end{thm} Note that the absence of foliation cycles directed by $\mathscr{F}$ implies that there are no invariant algebraic curves, by considering the current of integration on them.
+In dimension $2$, with hyperbolic singularities, the converse is also true, by the work of Camacho-Sad-Lins Neto \cite{CSLN}.
+For $\mathbb{P}^3(\C)$ and hyperbolic singularities, it is a consequence of the work of Brunella \cite{Brunella}.
+The condition on the foliation is therefore generic, see Lins Neto-Soares \cite[section 4]{LinsNetoSoares} and Coutinho \cite[theorem 4.2]{Coutinho} for the condition on invariant algebraic curves.

+\begin{rem} It would possible to prove a similar statement for more general complex projective manifolds of dimension $3$ with a hypersurface $P$ such that $[P]$ is an ample divisor.
+However for simplicity we stick to the case of $\mathbb{P}^3(\C)$ with a hyperplane. \end{rem}